pcb-pcba/STM32F373BluePill/README.md

 It is a 4 layer board which provides proper grounding.
 The stack parameters for proper USB port operation are as follows:

 ![display](Project/5.png)

+This is the default stackup of one of those Chinese factories.